-My main photographic interests are in the equipment and techniques for macro photography and photomacrography, especially for use with Nikon DSLRs (including equipment not made or suggested by Nikon).
+My main photographic interests are in the equipment and techniques for macro photography and photomacrography, especially for use with Nikon DSLRs (in the past) and Olympus Micro 4/3 cameras (for the past 6 years).
 On this page are some books and web sites I can recommend as sources of information on these subjects.
-Since I am mostly technically (rather than artistically) inclined, these sources concentrate on technical aspects.
-Several of these resources deal with equipment no longer produced, which is primarily of interest to collectors and/or advanced technical users.
+Since I am mostly technically inclined, rather than artistically, these sources concentrate on technical aspects.
+Several of these resources deal with equipment no longer produced, which is primarily of interest to collectors and/or advanced technical users who make extensive use of legacy equipment, often for new purposes.
 You will not find on this page any sources that deal specifically with basic information on photography, or beginner's information on macro photography.
 However, the first of the web sites listed below can be a good source of information also for beginners.

-I do not exchange links with other web sites, and I am not sponsored in any way by the sources listed below.
+I do not "swap" links with other web sites, and I am not sponsored in any way by the sources listed below.
 This gives me the freedom to say what I think about them.
 The sites listed below are on this page for the only reason that I regard them as the best and most useful.
-There are several other useful sites, and plenty of less useful sites, but I prefer to keep this list short.
+There are several other useful sites, and plenty of less useful sites, but I prefer to keep this list short (at most 10 links).
+Additionally, I list no sites that charge a membership fee for access to information, or sell courses/training.

 Web sites